Jurickson Profar Player Props: Rockies vs. Athletics

-The Colorado Rockies, including Jurickson Profar (hitting .250 in his past 10 games, with two doubles, a home run, four walks and four RBI), battle starter Paul Blackburn and the Oakland Athletics at Coors Field, Saturday at 8:10 PM ET.
+The Colorado Rockies and Jurickson Profar, who went 1-for-4 last time out, battle Luis Medina and the Oakland Athletics at Coors Field, Sunday at 3:10 PM ET.

 Jurickson Profar Game Info & Props vs. the Athletics